N3vv/N3vv/README.md

 ### Hi there 👋

-I am n3vv/nevv.
+My id is n3vv/nevv and I am a security researcher.
-My research interests include binary security, with a current focus on cellular baseband firmware and protocol security.

 ### Reported Bugs
 - Fortinet: CVE-2024-46669